-Under Rules 15-301.1 and 15-301.2 NMRA, attorneys working for the public defender’s office, state government, and some civil legal services providers are eligible for a “limited license”.
+Under Rules 15-301.1 and 15-301.2 NMRA, attorneys working for the public defender’s office, state government, and some civil legal services providers are eligible for a “limited license” top practice in New Mexico.
 Such a license does not require that the attorney sit for the bar exam, transfer his or her UBE score, or meet the requirements of reciprocal admission.

 To be submitted by the applicant, in one packet.
 All of this material is required in order to certify to the Court that you have submitted a character and fitness application: